The city is our stage

 Pocantico Art Center

-Conceived and written by Samora la Perdida and composed by Josiah Handelman, Mobey Lola Irizarry & Matthew Zweibel.
+Conceived and written by Samora la Perdida and composed by Josiah Handelman, Mobéy Lola Irizarry & Matthew Zweibel.

-A Bilingual Brujería Musical — Work-in-Progress showing.
+A Bilingual Brujería Musical —

 Brujita, a trans Puerto Rican witch, stands trial at the Supreme Court.
 Her crime?
 Brewing up a vengeful hurricane to blow away the White House.
 Pleading innocence, Brujita’s testimony takes us from the warm hills of Puerto Rico to the frigid suburbs of New Jersey.
 But there’s no escaping the guilt of her whitewashed past.

-August 16th
+August 16th - RSVP HERE

-Developmental workshop supported by the David M. Milch Foundation at the Catskill Arts Center.
+Work-in-progress presentation supported by the David M. Milch Foundation at the Catskill Arts Center.

 August 18th